bnto/curento/vim/playground.md

 $ - end of the line
 0 - beginning of the line

-o - add and start at new line
+o - open new line below
+O - open new line above

 > - add identation
 < - remove identation